statistik-lehre/rtutorials/README.md

 The tutorial source code is found at `inst/tutorials/…/….Rmd`.

-A template tutorial for the stylings we use is found at `inst/tutorials/template`, but not included in the built package.
+A **template tutorial** for the stylings we use is found at `inst/tutorials/template`, but not included in the built package.

 For more in depth guidelines on `learnr` tutorials, check out the [`learnr`](https://rstudio.github.io/learnr/) documentation.

+Also, we try to maintain a set of `good first issues` that helps you get started with contributing to this project.

-## Licensing
+## License

 We would be happy to hear from you if you want to modify or redistribute the contents of this course.